yannickl/CCControlExtension/README.md

         #import "CCControlExtension.h"

-The `CCControlExtension.h` includes all the already made controls such as button, slider, colour picker, etc.
+The `CCControlExtension.h` includes all the already made controls such as button, slider, switch, colour picker, etc.
 There are various [examples][] to understand how to use controls and the possibilities they offer.

 For more informations you can check [my blog][].